s4mpl/portfolio/assets/projects/survival-simulator.md

 <hr>

 Here was an annoying problem: having the player's direction correctly following the mouse.
 Doesn't seem so bad, right?
-Every frame, just get the relative position vector from the player to the cursor, find the absolute angle (where "0°" is to the right), and set the player to face that way:
+Every frame, just get the relative position vector from the player to the cursor, find the absolute angle (where "0°" is to the right and "positive" is counter-clockwise), and set the player to face that way:

 <figure class='text-center'>
   <img src='/images/survival-simulator/survival-simulator-8.png' class='mx-auto'/>